 IPS Full Form: Eligibility Criteria for an IPS Officer

 To become an IPS officer, aspirants have to clear the Civil Service Examination which is conducted by the Union Public Service Commission.
-The eligibility criteria required for an IPS Officer is mentioned below:
+The eligibility criteria required for an IPS Officer are mentioned below:

-- Nationality of the cadidate – Indian citizen
+- Nationality of the candidate – Indian citizen

-- Age limit to apply – Minimum of 21 years and maximum age depends upon category and physical disability.
+- Age limit to apply – Minimum of 21 years and maximum age depending upon the category and physical disability.

 - Minimum Education Qualification – Graduation from a recognized university.